kleinschmidt/dots-contexts-recall-prediction/mathpsych_abstract.md

 assigned to contexts, updating these in parallel as each new percept comes in.

-We apply this model to a recall task where subjects had to recall the position of dots.
+We apply this model to a recall task where subjects had to recall the position of dots (Robbins, Hemmer, and Tang, CogSci2014).
 Unbeknownst to subjects, each dot appeared in one of a few pre-defined regions on the screen.
 Our model captures subjects' ability to learn the inventory of contexts, the statistics of dot positions within each context, and the statistics of transitions between contexts—as reflected in both recall and prediction.